Art to Inspire Climate Action

 It wasn't that long ago that An Inconvenient Truth sparked a collective passion for climate action that almost seemed like it could maybe save the world.

-The world is faced with several options.
-One is to accept the reality of climate change and double down on the technologies that have created these circumstances.
+The world is now faced with several options in response to climate change.
+One is to follow the lead of the United States and double down on the technologies that have created these circumstances.
 The Trump administration clearly prefers this choice, recently publishing a report that predicts the earth's average temperature would inevitably increase by 7 degrees Fahrenheit by the year 2100, and using that prediction to justify a policy that freezes federal fuel efficiency standards for cars and light trucks built after 2020.

-The massive Coal+Ice exhibition at the Fort Mason Center for Arts and Culture in San Francisco experiments with another option: inspiring climate action with art.
+The massive Coal+Ice exhibition at the Fort Mason Center for Arts and Culture in San Francisco experiments with another option: inspiring climate action.
+Art, namely photography, is the medium for that inspiration.
 Co-curators Susan Meisales and Jeroen de Vries collected photos and videos from over 40 artists to build a narrative of climate change stretching from the coal industry (an obvious proxy for all forms of fossil fuels) to the environment to the lives of human beings.

 The exhibition builds on the success in the visual medium achieved by films like An Inconvenient Truth, but also pushes the narratives of climate change into a more artistic form, requiring more of the viewer, perhaps, but with an even greater potential to inspire collective action.
 The exhibition's successes toward that goal are found in its confrontational performance and the inextricably human role in every aspect of the story.